sleekmason/Lilidog/README.md

 - Jgmenu is the menu for all versions.
 Huge amount of customization available. <br/>
 Go to menu -> configuration -> jgmenu.conf for how to change items.
 For themes, go to Jgmenu Theme Changer and use "o" or "g".

-- Wallpapers - Handles by Feh.
+- Wallpapers - Handled by Feh.
 Place any image you would like to use as a wallpaper in ~/Pictures/wallpapers. <br/>
 Go to Menu -> Configuration -> Wallpaper Chooser to change wallpapers. <br/>
 You can also right-click on any image you choose from the file manager to set as background wallpaper.
-Easy peasy!
+Other right-click <br/>
+options for images include rotation and copying to ~/Pictures.wallpapers.
+A random wallpaper toggle is included.

 - There are shortcuts for xfce4-power-manager in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>